PowerLoom/snapshotter-lite-multi-setup/CLI_DOCUMENTATION.md

 ## Overview

-The PowerLoom Snapshotter CLI (`powerloom-snapshotter-cli`) is a command-line tool for managing PowerLoom snapshotter nodes.
+The Powerloom Snapshotter CLI (`powerloom-snapshotter-cli`) is a command-line tool for managing Powerloom snapshotter nodes.
 It simplifies the process of configuring, deploying, and managing multiple snapshotter instances across different chains and data markets.

 ### Command Aliases